 When the Company at the time of public announcement makes an error or omission in an item required by regulations to be publicly announced and so is required to correct it, all the items shall be again publicly announced and reported in their entirety within two days counting inclusively from the date of knowing of such error or omission.

-The Company shall retain relevant contracts, minutes of meetings, registers, appraisal reports, opinions from accountants, lawyers, or securities underwriters regarding the acquisition or disposal of assets within the company.
-Unless otherwise required by law, these documents should be kept for a minimum of five years.
+The Company acquiring or disposing of assets shall keep all relevant contracts, meeting minutes, log books, appraisal reports and CPA, attorney, and securities underwriter opinions at the company, where they shall be retained for 5 years except where another act provides otherwise.